 Don't say much more than you are leaving.
 Emphasize the positive and talk about how the company has benefited you, but also mention that it's time to move on.
 Offer to help during the transition and afterward.

 Don't be negative.
-There's no point - you're leaving and you want to leave on good terms.
-Here are tips on what to say when you quit your job and here's a list of reasons for leaving a job to review.
+There's no point – you're leaving and you want to leave on good terms.
+Regardless of why you quit your job, be sure to say the right things in your resignation letter: offer a brief explanation of why you’re leaving, thank them for the opportunity, and let them know when your last day will be.
 Also, do your best to not put your foot in your mouth.
 Be prepared, as well, to handle an exit interview.